The Seljuk Han of Anatolia

 SARI KAYSERI HAN

-This large han near Kayseri, known from old photos, has seen its stones pillaged by villagers over the years and is now in ruins.
+A large han near Kayseri, known from old photos, which has seen its stones pillaged by villagers over the years.

 Eravşar, 2017. p.
 176; photo I. Dıvarcı